thyagosilc/TarefaAppAngula/README.md

 4 PASSO:
-Executar a API do back-end. existe um passo a passo na API no arquivo README.md.
+Executar a API do back-end. existe um passo a passo no arquivo README.md da API.

 Resultado: